braidn/Knowledge-Repo/Elixir.md

 * Like in Ruby, single quoted and double quoted strings are different language constructs.
   * Single quoted strings though in Elixir are called/considered character lists.
-  * Double quoted strings are considered true strings.
+  * Double quoted strings are considered true strings and are also binaries.
+* Most of the time the term String in Elixir refers to the double quoted variant
+* The double quoted variant has access to all `String` functions where the single quoted variant doesn't.
 * Iex will print an entire list as a string if every character of the list is a printable character.
 * Pattern matching and List functions all work swimmingly with single quote strings.